Professional wrestling throws: Springboard bulldog

 The wrestler applies a headlock on the opponent, then runs towards the ropes and bounces off, driving the opponent face-first into mat as they land.
-WWE Hall of Fame member Trish Stratus popularized this move and is known as Stratusfaction and by Bo Dallas as the Bo-Dog.
+WWE Hall of Famer Trish Stratus popularized this move and dubbed it the Stratusfaction and it was also used by Bo Dallas as the Bo-Dog.

 Two-handed bulldog

 The wrestler places both hands behind the opponent's head, then falls into a seated position, slamming the opponent's face into the canvas.
 Another variation sees the wrestler placing one hand behind the opponent's head and the other behind the back, then falling backwards into a bulldog.
-WWE Hall of Fame member Mick Foley used this move as his signature move.
+WWE Hall of Famer Mick Foley used this move as one of his signature moves.
+The move was also used by Scotty 2 Hotty as a signature move.

 Wheelbarrow bulldog

 This bulldog sees the opponent clutching the wrestler in a wheelbarrow bodyscissors.
-The wrestler then falls downwards while still scissoring their legs around the opponent's waist, and pushes against the canvas.
+The wrestler then falls downwards, while still scissoring their legs around the opponent's waist, and pushes against the canvas.
 As they rebound back to the opponent, the attacker releases their legs, quickly places their hand behind the opponent's head, and goes for a bulldog.
 The bulldog is usually one-handed rather than a headlock bulldog.